bocchino/fprime/Svc/DpWriter/docs/sdd.md

    [`FW_PACKET_DP`](../../../Fw/Com/ComPacket.hpp).
    If not, emit a warning event.

+1. If the previous steps succeeded, then check that the header hash of `B` is valid.
+   If not, emit a warning event.

 1. If the previous steps succeeded, then

    1. Read the `ProcType` field out of the container header stored in the